weizheng1910/linkdr/reflections.md

 ```

-Once subscription to the channel is established, the `subscribed` method gets called.
-The method sets up the stream.
+Once subscription to the channel is established, the `subscribed` method gets called, which sets up the stream.

-Every time we do a AJAX post request to post a message, we must also do a broadcast to the stream.
+Every time we do a AJAX post request to post a message, we must also do a broadcast to the stream, so that those subsribed can instantly view those messages.
-`RoomChannel.broadcast_to @room, @room_message` Or <Channel Name>.broadcast_to [stream],[data]
+`RoomChannel.broadcast_to @room, @room_message` Or `<Channel Name>.broadcast_to <stream>,<data>`

 ```
 def create